Toledo Zoo & Aquarium: 1940–1980: Post-war era

 At the end of the WPA era, with the passing of Percy Jones and Frank Skeldon in the 1940s, the Toledo Zoo was ushered into a new post-war era.
-In 1946, the Toledo Zoo had begun to invest in amusement with a ridable miniature railway.
-In honor of the 50th anniversary in 1949–1950, the Toledo Zoo launched their current publication, Safari Magazine.
-Since 1948, the Toledo Zoo had lacked a permanent director.
-It was not until 1953 that Philip C. Skeldon, Frank Skeldon's son, was appointed as the new director of the Toledo Zoo.
-Under his guidance with the board, the Toledo Zoo set off to launch a new master plan, which included new attractions including Wonder Valley (a petting zoo), more open air "bar-less" exhibits, and entertainment rides such as a merry-go-round and a helicopter amusement ride.
+In 1946, the Toledo Zoo began to invest in amusement with a ridable miniature railway.
+In honor of the 50th anniversary in 1949–1950, the Toledo Zoo launched its current publication, Safari Magazine.
 In 1953, the Toledo Zoo housed 3,537 animals.
 By the end of the 1950s, the Toledo Zoo had created new pens, a gibbon run, and new exhibits along the northern edge of the zoo.
 A highlight was the indoor trout run, thought to be the only one in America, opened in 1959.
-In 1963, they continued to expand with the development of interconnecting water pools for water fowl and a pond for flamingos.
-During the 1960s the Toledo Zoo created educational Talking Storybook Kiosks that would play with the use of a plastic key.
+In 1963, they continued to expand with the development of interconnecting water pools for waterfowl and a pond for flamingos.
 The 1960s also sent the Toledo Zoo on safari to South America to help celebrate the 125th anniversary of the Toledo Blade.
 It was during that safari that the staff of the Toledo Zoo were able to capture 75 new species for display.
-In the 1970s, the Toledo Zoo, in conjunction with the Toledo Board of Education, created a Natural Resources and Horticulture class as well as a class in animal care.
-Other additions in the 1970s included Cheetah Valley, Monkey Mountain, concession buildings, and the animal care center.
-The final part of the master plan was completed with the multi-level sea lion enclosure that allowed for underwater viewing and four new bear grottoes.